drts01/notes/stackedit/edu/Code School.md

 ### What is CS?
 Computer science is the study of computation and information.

-Computer science deals with theory of computation, algorithms, computational problems and the design of computer systems hardware, software and applications.[3][4]
-Computer science addresses both human-made and natural information processes, such as communication, control, perception, learning and intelligence especially in human-made computing systems and machines.
+Computer science deals with theory of computation, algorithms, computational problems and the design of computer systems hardware, software and applications.
+It addresses both human-made and natural information processes, such as communication, control, perception, learning and intelligence.

+>The fundamental question underlying all of computing is, What can be(efficiently) automated? --Peter J. Denning, Encyclopedia of Computer Science (2000 ed)

 >The study of computers and algorithmic processes, including their principles, their hardware and software designs, their implementation, and their impact on society. -- ACM, 2006

->The fundamental question underlying all of computing is, What can be(efficiently) automated? --Peter J. Denning, Encyclopedia of Computer Science (2000 ed)
+>
 # Mission

 ## Objectives